Slope mass rating: SMR index modifications

+Sensitivity analysis of Slope Mass Rating

 A four-dimensional visual analysis of SMR geomechanical classification, performed by Tomás et al. by means of the Worlds within Worlds methodology to explore, analyze and visualize the relationship among the main controlling parameters of this geomechanical classification, revealed that several cases exist where the slope-discontinuity geometrical relationship scarcely affects slope stability (i.e. F1×F2×F3≃0), and as a consequence SMR can be computed by correcting basic RMR only with the F4 factor using next equation with a maximum error lower than nine points:

 These cases in which the influence of the geometry of the slope and the discontinuities is negligible (i.e. F1×F2×F3≃0) are: